shahadalsulami/Query-a-Digital-Music-Store-Database/README.md

 - Identify the highest spending customers.
 - Find customers who purchased tracks in specific genres, such as Rock.

+  # Project Questions
+- Which Countries Have the Most Invoices?
+- Which City Has the Best Customers?
+- Who is the Best Customer?
+- What are the Details of Rock Music Listeners?

 # Technologies Used
 - SQL (SQLite)